C3ptV3/Controlled-Experiment/README.md

 # Introduction

 This report presents design and summarizes results of the experiment **Evaluating the productivity of TDD method against TAC**.
-The experiment was a part of the project realized in the frame of Quality Management and Experimental Software Engineering classes at Poznan University of
+The experiment was a part of the project realized in the frame of Quality Management and Experimental Software Engineering classes at Poznan University of Technology.
-#
-[ANNOTATION:

-BY &#39;Mirosław Ochodek&#39;
-ON &#39;2014-11-24T16:01:00&#39;MO
-NOTE: &#39;You can extend the introduction if you like.&#39;] Technology.

-# Experiment
+# Experiment definition
-#
-[ANNOTATION:

-BY &#39;Mirosław Ochodek&#39;
-ON &#39;2014-11-24T16:03:00&#39;MO
-NOTE: &#39;You should define the goal of the experiment here, e.g. using the template known from GQM&#39;] definition

 The goal of the experiment was to: